- Erasmus overview

 Erasmus+ is an educational programme for Higher Education students, staff and institutions and is funded by the European Commission.

-The Erasmus+ student mobility programme offers you an opportunity to undertake a substantial period of study of one or two semesters in another European country, and for that study to be recognised by the home institution as part of your degree.
+The Erasmus+ student mobility programme offers you an opportunity to study for one or two semesters in another European country and for that study to be recognised by the home institution as part of your degree.

 It was introduced in 1987 with the aim of increasing student mobility within the European Community and now it also includes mobility with the European Economic Area and Turkey.
 The programme sets out to develop a knowledgeable Europe and thus cater for the major challenges of the new century: to promote lifelong learning, widen access to education and acquire qualifications and recognised skills and to be informed by best practice in Europe.